Central America: A Quest for the Progression of Economic Value. Bonus-Season V. Episode 9. Sugar-Sugar America. Part 9. The Cuban Sugar Machine

 We will need an additional session about the manufacturing process of the new Centrales Azucareras that appeared after 1898.
 This change is well merited, given the objectives that we need to accomplish for the learning experience of our students.
 As usual, our frame of reference for the preparation of the strategic reflections is below.
 Proceed to download and print the slides from the PDF document.
 Look for additional information by exploring our bibliography.
 Do not forget to share this material with your loved ones and colleagues.

-We kindly ask that you return next Monday, February 9th, 2026, to review our extra strategic reflections on this chapter.
+We kindly ask that you return next Monday, March 9th, 2026, to review our extra strategic reflections on this chapter.

 We encourage our readers to familiarize themselves with our Friday master class by reviewing the slides over the weekend.
 We expect you to create ideas that are or are not strategic reflections.
 Every Monday, we upload our strategic inferences below.
 These will be discussed in the next paragraph.
 Only then will you be able to compare your own reflections with our introspection.
 We always give our students a couple of days to prepare well before our final reflection.

 Additional strategic reflections on this episode.
-These will be in the section below on Monday, February 9th, 2026.
+These will be in the section below on Monday, March 9th, 2026.

 Public domain.
 Illustrative and non-commercial GIF image.
 Used for educational purposes.
 Used only for the public good, informative for this class.